mozilla/shield-studies-addon-template/README.md

 Note: The functional tests are using async/await, so make sure you are running Node 7.6+

 The functional testing set-up is imported from [https://github.com/mozilla/share-button-study]() which contains plenty of examples of functional tests relevant to Shield study addons.

+## General information about Shield study development

+### Design

+Any UI in a Shield study should be consistent with standard Firefox design specifications.
+These standards can be found at [design.firefox.com](https://design.firefox.com/photon/welcome.html).
+Firefox logo specifications can be found [here](https://design.firefox.com/photon/visuals/product-identity-assets.html).

+### Engineering

+Shield study add-ons are legacy (`addon/bootstrap.js`) add-ons with an optional embedded web extension (`addon/webextension/background.js`).

+The web extension needs to be packaged together with a legacy add-on in order to be able to access Telemetry data, user preferences etc that are required for collecting relevant data for [Shield Studies](https://wiki.mozilla.org/Firefox/Shield/Shield_Studies).

+It is recommended to build necessary logic and user interface using in the context of the webextension and communicate with the legacy add-on code through messaging whenever privileged access is required.

+For more information, see [./about.md]

+### Similar repositories

+[https://github.com/benmiroglio/shield-study-embedded-webextension-hello-world-example]() - A repository that was created this week specifically to help new Shield/Pioneer engineers to quickly get up and running with a Shield add-on.
+It was however built upon an older and much more verbose addon template, which makes it's file structure hard to follow.
+[https://github.com/gregglind/template-shield-study]() - The incubation repo for the updated structure and contents of this repo.
+Use this repo instead.